Our Small Group at church is going through a wonderful study this summer. Lee and I were able to go through

 rewards.
 Rules are easy for me.

-In the Gospel in Life study, Tim Keller touches on the parable again.
+Gospel in Life study, Tim Keller touches on the parable again.
 He asks the question below in the study.

 What emotions and attitudes does the elder brother display?